pugaliapuneet/gokada/README.md

 ---

+## Some guesswork was done

+1. For saving latlong I have used varchar to save a csv string like "22.5056838,88.3326459" instead of using 2 decimal types.
+This is mostly for convenience but we can maintain individual decimal fields for the lat and long if required as well.

+2. I didn't know how to present certain behaviours for the test like sending notifications to drivers for open deliveries, so have created an endpoint for it.

+---

 ## Future interest

 1. Would be a good idea to have a separate table for storing latlong-address-user_id-number_of_requests mapping in a table for recording past addresses searched.
 This would be useful in auto suggesting frequently used addressed by a user.
 Haven’t implemented this part as it’s not asked for/suggested in the design screens.